sbmkvp/footfall_from_wifi_sensors/review/response.md

 More specific comments can be found in the following.

 1. Minor formatting issues and typos needs to be fixed.

-2. Figure 2, no value and units in the x-axis and y-axis.
+Figure 2, no value and units in the x-axis and y-axis.

-3. Table 1, and Figure 4 are in wrong location.
+Table 1, and Figure 4 are in wrong location.

+> Thank you.
+This has been corrected in the revised version of the

-4. Related work: How about WiFi-based real-time data analytics?
+2. Related work: How about WiFi-based real-time data analytics?

+> We have included reference to such work in our extended discussion of
+> the relevance of the work to the smart cities discourse.

-5. Methodology: Will you draw a diagram of the Methodology?
+3. Methodology: Will you draw a diagram of the Methodology?

 > We have resequenced some of the material in response to Referee 2
 > and, cognisant of over-all length requirements, think that this (rather